fbpx

 “That’s not KWAN,” he talks over me again, “You don’t know.”

 I’m really angry and want to lash out, but deep down I know he’s right.
-I don’t know.
 I have no idea what my KWAN is.

 I sit there stumped and it swirls around in my head, ‘What is my KWAN and how can’t I NOT know?’